franciscoardevolmartinez/Bytes-n-Biscuits/README.md

-# Bytes & Cookies Session Machine Learning
+# Bytes & Biscuits Session Machine Learning
-This Repository gives all data and code that will be run in the Bytes and Cookies 26/04/2022.
+This Repository gives all data and code that will be run in the Bytes and Biscuits 26/04/2022.

 # Requirements